 The human body is made up of many different types of tissue.
 Fat is a specialized type of tissue that is found throughout the body.
 It is made up of large cells called adipocytes that look clear when viewed through a microscope.
 Fat acts as a storage site for energy and provides warmth for our internal organs.
 The medical term for fat is adipose tissue.

-When examined under the microscope, well-differentiated liposarcoma can look like normal fat.
-However, unlike normal fat, well-differentiated liposarcoma contains abnormal-looking cells fat cells, known as lipoblasts.
-Additional tests such as fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis (see MDM2 section below).
+When examined under the microscope, well differentiated liposarcoma can look like normal fat.
+However, unlike normal fat, well differentiated liposarcoma contains abnormal-looking cells fat cells, known as lipoblasts.

 Nerves are like long wires made up of groups of cells called neurons.
-Nerves are found all over the body and they are responsible for sending information (such as temperature, pressure, and pain) between your brain and your body.
-Perineural invasion means that cancer cells were seen attached to a nerve.
+Nerves are found all over the body and they are responsible for sending information (such as temperature, pressure, and pain) between your body and your brain.
+Perineural invasion is a term pathologists use to describe tumour cells attached to a nerve.
 Perineural invasion is important because tumour cells that have become attached to a nerve can grow along the nerve and into surrounding tissues.
 This increases the risk that the tumour will re-grow after treatment.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.

 A negative margin means that no tumour cells were seen at any of the cut edges of tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.